donnachaforde/donnachaforde/README.md

 ### Hi there! 👋 - I'm Donnacha.
 Welcome to my GitHub profile!

+Perhaps the best place to start is at my GitHub.io page [here](https://donnachaforde.github.io) where I outline details on code examples, posts & blogs and my lecture contents.

 <!--
 **donnachaforde/donnachaforde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.